 Woodward Academy is committed to providing an effective education for students during a school closure in both the short- and long-term.
 Our Remote Learning Plan describes our approach to distance learning, the channels we use for communication, the technology systems employed by each school, and resources for parents.

 Our Primary School students are required to complete a reading, math, and writing assignment daily.
-Enrichment activities from P.E, Spanish, Science, S.T.E.A.M, visual art, and performing arts are included for families and students that would like extra challenges or feel passionately about those subjects.
+Weekly recorded enrichment activities from P.E, Spanish, Science, S.T.E.A.M, visual art, and performing arts, along with live Zoom instruction for 2nd and 3rd graders in the areas of dance, music, and art, are included for students who feel passionately about those subjects.
 All of the teachers, administrators, and families are connected.
 Making digital communication a personalized experience is now the norm for our school.

 Seesaw and Zoom are the main technology resources we are using to foster community and collaboration for students and families.
 These platforms provide the connection that young students and their families need to be successful during this difficult time.
 However, technology can only take you so far.
 The deep passion teachers have for their students’ learning and their commitment to our community is making all the difference.
-For example, teachers are now hosting afternoon office hours and are making time for more synchronous individual or small group instruction.
-The sense of community that is created by our Zoom-connected morning meetings and comments on each others’ posts on Seesaw has enriched this experience beyond our expectations.
+For example, teachers host afternoon office hours to answer questions from students and parents.
+The sense of community that is created by our Zoom-connected morning meetings has enriched this experience beyond our expectations.
+Homeroom teachers also lead daily live class instruction on Zoom and provide daily assignments in reading, writing, and math shared on Seesaw.

 The most important factors to success for our school are community and collaboration.
 Being a Responsive Classroom school, we have deep relationships and connections to our students and families.
 That collaboration and connectedness makes us feel as if we are face-to-face with our students in our classrooms and is priceless at a time when we cannot physically be together.
 Our young primary students are not only learning from their individual teachers, but also from each other and our community as a whole.
 We collaborate, share, and work together to make remote learning a successful experience for everyone.